javedali99/bi-directional-csv-yaml-converter/README.md

 ## Requirements

-- Python 3.6 or newer
+- Python 3.8 or newer
 - PyYAML package

 ## Contributing

 1. Fork the repository on GitHub.
-2. Clone the forked repo and make your necessary changes.
+2. Clone the forked repo and make the necessary changes.
 3. Create a pull request with a detailed description of your changes.

 ## License